 When Insurance Companies Challenge Your Claim

 We can help.
-At Kyle Law Firm, our attorneys know insurers underpay claims, and we are ready to fight back.
-Based in New Braunfels, and serving throughout the region, we have earned a reputation for obtaining successful results both inside and outside of the courtroom.
-If you or a loved one has been in an auto accident, you can count on us to hold your insurer to account, and pursue maximum compensation on your behalf.
+At Kyle Law Firm, our attorneys know that insurers underpay claims, and we are ready to fight back.
+Based in New Braunfels and serving clients throughout the region, our lawyers have earned a reputation for obtaining successful results both inside and outside of the courtroom.
+If you or a loved one has been in an auto accident, you can count on us to hold your insurer responsible and pursue maximum compensation on your behalf.

 The Tactics Used By Insurers

-- The allure of quick cash — After an accident, representatives from your insurance company may be quick to arrive on the scene.
+- The allure of quick cash: After an accident, representatives from your insurance company may be quick to arrive on the scene.
 Likewise, they may visit you or a loved one in the hospital.
 In many cases, they will offer to write a check immediately, noting that this will help with the costs associated with medical coverage.
-What they don’t detail is this will likely be the last check that may constitute the entirety of your settlement, and will probably be insufficient to address your ongoing medical needs.
+What they don’t tell you is that this will likely be the last check, that it may constitute the entirety of your settlement and that it will probably be insufficient to address your ongoing medical needs.

-- Social media monitoring — Likewise, it is common for insurers to monitor the social media activity of auto accident victims.
-They are looking, of course, for pictures that claimants may post of themselves looking happy and healthy.
-If, for example, someone stands from their wheelchair momentarily to pose for a family photo, they will then use these as evidence to demonstrate that one’s injuries aren’t so severe as victims claim them to be.
+- Social media monitoring: Likewise, it is common for insurers to monitor the social media activity of auto accident victims.
+They are searching, of course, for pictures that claimants may post of themselves looking happy and healthy.
+If, for example, someone stands from their wheelchair momentarily to pose for a family photo, then they will then use that as evidence to demonstrate that one’s injuries aren’t as severe as victims claim them to be.
 It is important for individuals involved in insurance disputes to be wary of the images they post online.

-- Private investigators — In certain situations, an insurance company will hire a private investigator to follow an injury victim.
+- Private investigators: In certain situations, an insurance company will hire a private investigator to follow an injury victim.
 As with monitoring one’s social media activity, the private investigator will be on the lookout for anything that might call into question the severity of one’s injuries.
-With a camera ready, the investigator will try and capture the victim lifting heavy packages, or moving without assistance from their car to their house, or undertaking any other seemingly strenuous activities.
+With a camera ready, the investigator will try and capture the victim lifting heavy packages, moving without assistance from their car to their house or undertaking any other seemingly strenuous activities.

-- Keeping tabs on one’s medical coverage — It is also typical for insurers to monitor accident victims’ medical care.
-If an individual misses an appointment, or deviates in any way from the recovery regimens set out by their doctors, the insurance company will use this as evidence that one’s injuries do not merit maximum compensation.
+- Keeping tabs on one’s medical coverage: It is also typical for insurers to monitor accident victims’ medical care.
+If an individual misses an appointment or deviates in any way from the recovery regimens set out by their doctors, then the insurance company will use this as evidence that one’s injuries do not merit maximum compensation.

 These are just a few of the strategies that insurers employ to underpay claims.
-They have many more up their sleeve.
-With this in mind, it is important for auto accident victims to work closely with a lawyer who knows how to protect them at every step.
+They have many more up their sleeves.
+With this in mind, it is important for auto accident victims to work closely with lawyers who know how to protect them at every step.

-Initial consultations are free, so we can assess your case and inform you how best to proceed before you’re obliged to retain us.
+To learn more, reach out to us.
+You can call us at 830-620-9402 or contact us online.
+Initial consultations are free so that we can assess your case and inform you of how best to proceed before you’re obliged to retain us.